beenzino48/beenzino48/README.md

 ***
 I am a Web developer who graduated from Le wagons web development bootcamp in 2022.
 I am from Melbourne, Australia but I have been enjoying life in Tokyo for the last few years.

+My programming portfolio <a> https://hamishliu-portfolio.netlify.app/ <a>

+High level of experience building web applicatons on Ruby on Rails.

 I love building fun features for apps that make things easy and fun!

 I have a passion for coding and I'm constantly looing to learn and grow my skills.